ulusoymhmmt/ulusoymhmmt/README.md

 ### Hi there 👋

 🔭<bold>I regularly write blog posts about web tech in my website.
 You can see those</bold> <a href="https://ulusoymhmmt.com"><mark>here</mark></a>.
-👯<bold>I have passion for learning and sharing my experiences with others publicly.</bold>
+👯<bold>I have a passion for learning and sharing my experiences with others publicly.</bold>
 🌱<bold>I love open source so much and of course contibuting to issues which i am familiar with.</bold>
 😄<bold>I will very happy with your interaction</bold>